 - Cleaning performance – It leaves behind streaks/film and doesn’t do a great job cleaning hair and sticky gunk.

-- Issues with batteries – Several dozen users complain that the batteries die after a couple uses (another cost to consider if you buy the Swiffer).
+- Issues with batteries – Several dozen users complain that the batteries die after a couple of uses (another cost to consider if you buy the Swiffer).

 To read dozens of custom reviews, check out the Swiffer WetJet on Amazon.

 Bona was founded in 1919 in Sweden and specializes in the installation, renovation, maintenance, and care of wood floors.
-They make products for homeowners, such as floor mops and cleaning solutions, and for professionals, such as sanders, buffers, adhesives, and coatings.
+They make products for homeowners, such as floor mops and cleaning solutions, and professionals, such as sanders, buffers, adhesives, and coatings.

-Bona also has a Bona Certified Craftsman® program where they hand-pick top flooring professions to train, test and certify.
+Bona also has a Bona Certified Craftsman® program where they hand-pick top flooring professions to train, test, and certify.

-To become certified, professionals need to complete hands-on training, pass a test on technique and application, use equipment approved by Bona, partake in continuous training, have proper liability and workers compensation insurance, and be in business at least 5 years.
+To become certified, professionals need to complete hands-on training, pass a test on technique and application, use equipment approved by Bona, partake in continuous training, have proper liability and workers compensation insurance, and be in business at least five years.

 Swiffer is owned by consumer goods giant Proctor and Gamble and launched in the U.S. in 2002.
-Proctor and Gamble is known for being one of the best, if not the best, brand building companies in the world.
+Proctor and Gamble is known for being one of the best, if not the best, brand-building companies in the world.

 Since 2002, they’ve built Swiffer up to be one of the most well-known cleaning brands in the market.
-If you walk down the cleaning aisle in any store in the U.S. you are likely to see Swiffer products owning a vast majority of the shelf space.
+If you walk down the cleaning aisle in any store in the U.S., you are likely to see Swiffer products owning a vast majority of the shelf space.

 Here’s a look at the cleaning aisle in my local grocery store:

-They first became known for their Swiffer Sweeper but have since launched many new products including dusters, small vacuums, and spray mops like the WetJet.
+They first became known for their Swiffer Sweeper but have since launched many new products, including dusters, small vacuums, and spray mops like the WetJet.